 Origination/closing, amendment and transaction break-up fees associated with investments in portfolio companies are recognized as income when we become entitled to such fees.
-Other fees are capitalized as deferred revenue and recorded into income over the respective period.
-Other fee income for the years ended September 30, 2013, 2012 and 2011 was approximately \$15.8 million, \$6.2 million, and \$1.8 million, respectively.
+Other fee income for the years ended September 30, 2014, 2013 and 2012 was approximately \$29.1 million, \$15.8 million and \$6.2 million, respectively (discussed in Note 9).

-Prepayment penalties received by the Company for debt instruments paid back to the Company prior to the maturity date are recorded as income upon receipt.
+Prepayment penalties received by the Company for debt instruments paid back to the Company prior to the maturity date are recorded as income upon repayment of debt.

-Administrative agent fees received by the Company are recorded as income when the services are rendered.
+Administrative agent fees received by the Company are capitalized as deferred revenue and recorded as income when the services are rendered.

 The Company holds debt investments in its portfolio that contain a payment-in-kind ("PIK") interest provision.
 The PIK interest, which represents contractually deferred interest added to the investment balance that is generally due at maturity, is recorded on the accrual basis to the extent such amounts are expected to be collected.
 PIK interest is not accrued if the Company does not expect the issuer to be able to pay all principal and interest when due.
-For the years ended September 30, 2013, 2012 and 2011, the Company earned approximately \$9.1 million, \$3.8 million and \$1.7 million in PIK interest, respectively.
+For the years ended September 30, 2014, 2013 and 2012 the Company earned approximately \$10.7 million, \$9.1 million and \$3.8 million in PIK, respectively.